 In the 1960s and 1970s, Stewart became a well-known and somewhat controversial activist.
 Although he became known partly for his eccentricities, he was also highly devoted to his ideals.
 Stewart was determined to address what he called “the two problems confronting planet earth that dwarf and aggravate all conventional problems, namely the threat of nuclear war and the continuing worldwide population explosion.”
 A self-described “avant-garde philanthropist,” Stewart gave money to causes such as population control, arms reduction, and abortion reform.
 He also donated to political candidates, supporting Sen. Eugene McCarthy’s bid for president in 1969 and Sen. George McGovern in 1972.

 For almost 40 years, FCG has fought corruption and abuse of power, but the goal of an open and transparent American government is an ongoing challenge.
-Some of our current concerns include anti-terrorism policies that violate civil liberties, corporate malfeasance, and public surveillance.
-Although Stewart passed away in June of 2008, his legacy lives on here at the Mott House.
+Some of our current concerns include tackling corporate and government corruption, international tax reform and justice, public surveillance, climate justice, and civil society strengthening.
+Although Stewart passed away in June of 2008, his legacy lives on.
 As history unfolds and new challenges emerge, FCG will continue to protect our Constitution.

 For more information about the life of Stewart R. Mott: